 Level 4 The response has a full explanation and analysis of the historical events and periods, which uses relevant second order historical concepts, and is used to develop a fully supported answer to the question.
 This is supported by a range of accurate knowledge and understanding, covering the time period specified, that is fully relevant to the question.
 There is a well-developed line of reasoning which is clear, relevant and logically structured. take land from countries deemed racially inferior to the Aryan Germans.
 This was not linked to religion, but was one of the most devastating wars in the history of humankind.
 Although religion has been seen by historians as a primary source of conflict over the centuries, the importance of religion as a cause of wars has diminished as we have moved into the modern era.
 Therefore, I do not fully agree with this statement.
 NB: 24 marks for four points explained across both sides, plus a clinching argument.
 21-23 marks for four points explained across both sides.
 19-20 marks for two explained points on one side and one explained point on the other (2-1 or 1-2).
-Level 4 answers will construct an answer to the question which explains one example from each period of religion has not been the major cause of wars in the periods between 1500 and 1750.
+Level 4 answers will construct an answer to the question which explains one example from each period of religion causing war AND/OR other factors causing war e.g. Religion has not been the major cause of wars in the periods between 1500 and 1750.
 Other causes have been more significant.
 For example, economic and territorial gain was more important than religion in the early modern period.
 The war between Spain and England during the reign of Elizabeth I was based on English privateers raiding Spanish ships and overseas territory.
-By turning a blind eye to the activities of the pirates and gaining from their raids financially.
-Elizabeth was not important tess in observe to may tension between England and Spain.
-The desire to increase the colonies of England during this period and the wealth and prestige gained by overseas colonies brought an increase in tension between Germany and Britain as colonial power in Africa, a naval arms race between the work may and britain as so colonial powers in Africa, a naval arms race between the two nations and a desire by the Germany and Britain as colonial powers in Africa, a naval arms race between the two nations and a desire by the Germany and Britain as colonial control of the continent of Europe.
-The alliance against Germany and their allies, between Britain, France and Russia, was designed to stop German domination.
-This 14-18 The response has an analysis and explanation of the historical events and periods, which uses relevant second order historical concepts, and is used to give a supported answer to the question.
+By turning a blind eye to the activities of the pirates and gaining from their raids financially, Elizabeth was creating tension between England and Spain.
+The desire to increase the colonies of England during this period also brought tension between Britain and other European countries.
+Spain was the major colonial power during this period and the wealth and prestige gained by overseas colonies brought an increase in tension between European nations with a similar desire for more land.
+During the modern period, religion was not important as a cause of war.
+For example, the First World War was a conflict based on the rivalry between Germany and Britain as colonial powers in Africa, a naval arms race between the two nations and a desire by the Germans to be the dominant force in continental Europe.
+The alliance against Germany 14-18 The response has an analysis and explanation of the historical events and periods, which uses relevant second order historical concepts, and is used to give a supported answer to the question.
 Level 3 answers will typically identify and explain one or more examples of religion causing war OR of other factors causing war from one period e.g. Religion was a main cause of wars in the early modern period.
 An example of this would be the war between Elizabeth I and Spain.
 As a leading Protestant monarch, Elizabeth was seen as a major irritant by the Cathollic monarchy of Spain.
 Elizabeth encouraged the use of privateers to attack Spanish ships bringing gold and silver to Europe from the New World.
 This, along with the support of the Pope to push for the removal of the Protestant monarchy in England, was why the Spanish launched an Armada against Elizabeth in 1588.
 10-13